Programmable Validation

 | 3 | SENDER | DEX | swap(...) — execute the swap |

-An EOA at address A rebalances a Uniswap v4 liquidity position without paying gas:
+An EOA at address A rebalances a Uniswap v4 liquidity position, paying for gas in USDC instead of ETH:

 | Frame | Mode | Target | What it does |